madetech/handbook/benefits/flexible_holiday.md

 Having several team members away at the same time can make life really difficult for everyone else.
 Try to forward-plan your holiday, so it doesn't have a detrimental affect on your team members or on the company.

 Our guideline on this is that only 1 person from each team may be away at any one time.
-If you wish to book holiday outside of these guidelines, please raise this request with a director.
+If you wish to book holiday outside of these guidelines, please raise this request with the people team.

 ## Who approves holiday?